|

 could not have been detected otherwise.
 Two very well-placed BA buy/sell

+tags have been calculated, all based exclusively on past behavior.
 When using the BA Function, we look for an overall consistency

 in the accuracy of multiple BA buy/sell pairs in a box chart.
 If they